Deltares-research/pyRainAdjustment/docs/Forecasting_adjustment.md

 Cannon, Alex J., Stephen R. Sobie, and Trevor Q. Murdock.
 ‘Bias Correction of GCM Precipitation by Quantile Mapping: How Well Do Methods Preserve Changes in Quantiles and Extremes?’, 1 September 2015. https://doi.org/10.1175/JCLI-D-14-00754.1.

 Gudmundsson, L., J. B. Bremnes, J. E. Haugen, and T. Engen-Skaugen.
 ‘Technical Note: Downscaling RCM Precipitation to the Station Scale Using Statistical Transformations &ndash; a Comparison of Methods’.
 Hydrology and Earth System Sciences 16, no. 9 (21 September 2012): 3383–90. https://doi.org/10.5194/hess-16-3383-2012.

+Ringard, Justine, Frederique Seyler, and Laurent Linguet.
+‘A Quantile Mapping Bias Correction Method Based on Hydroclimatic Classification of the Guiana Shield’.
+Sensors 17, no. 6 (June 2017): 1413. https://doi.org/10.3390/s17061413.